We may earn money or products from the companies mentioned in this post.

 Time for some detailing!
 I folded the tail onto the back of the body and top-stitched it into place.
 Then, I added adorable buttons for a face!
 I christened the kitty “Meow Cat”! 🙂

 Now for one more cat design!
 I started by cutting out two bowling pin-like body pieces.
 Then I cut one ear and one tail piece from the ribbed bottom and cuffs of the sweater.
 Since the ribbed sections were thick and stiff enough on their own, I didn’t have to cut two of each piece and stitch them together.
 The ears and tail were thick enough as one layer.

 I pinned the two body pieces together, inserting the tail piece into the cat’s body and pinning it into the seam area (just like I did for the first cat).
 I left a gap in the pins at the top of the “head.”
 Since this was a new thickness of sweater fabric, I experimented with stitch size before sewing up the body.

 I sewed up the body leaving the opening at the top of the head.
 I made a few tiny snips in the extra material at the edge of the seams.
 I did this to help the curved seams lay flatter when the body was turned right side out.
 After turning the body right-side-out, I added stuffing!

 Next, I rolled under the open edges and pinned them in place.
 I inserted the ears into the gap and sandwiched all the pieces together.
 The layers were pretty thick, so I pinned them as well as I could.
 I also pinched the pieces in place while I hand stitched everything closed.

 After adding buttons for a face, we had a kitty!
 Introducing “Orange Cat”!

-The sweater stuffies are besties already! 🙂 Huggable, fuzzy adorableness, just in time for the holidays!
+Of course, Bear and Bunny welcomed the new arrivals, and the stuffies are besties already! 🙂 Huggable, fuzzy adorableness, just in time for the holidays!
 Happy sweater-ing! 🙂